naggie/sd01/README.md

   * Host: a device or server running a service
   * Service: Something listening on a port running on a host.
-  * Service name: An ascii identifier corresponding to the service/project name.
-A version number could be appended.
-Max 23 characters.
+  * Service name: Product name, max 55 characters.
+Do not encode version or capabilites.
   * Service port: The port the service is listening on

 ## Message